-Burrata, meaning "buttery" in Italian is a fresh cheese made from a mix of mozzarella and cream.
-The outside thin shell is a pasta filata curd made of buffalo and/or cow's milk mozzarella while the insides contain a soft, doughy, stringy, mixture of curd and fresh cream.
-The cheese originated in the Apulia region of Italy known for sheep farming and agriculture.
+Burrata, meaning "buttery" in Italian, is a fresh cheese made from a mix of mozzarella and cream.
+The thin shell is a pasta filata curd made of buffalo and/or cow's milk mozzarella, while the insides contain a soft, doughy, stringy mixture of curd and fresh cream.
+The cheese originated in the Apulia region of Italy, known for sheep farming and agriculture.

 It is traditionally sold in asphodel leaves with a polyethene plastic bag.
 The green colour of asphodel leaves is an indicator of the freshness of the cheese.